 All of these functions are defined as overridable, so you can provide your own implementation if needed.

-Note you can also test your custom module via Dict
+Note you can also test your custom module via Dict's doctests:

 defmodule MyDict do